mnorin/ba.sh/README.md

 ```
 It's a bit more code, but now it's as native as possible.
 In terms of performance, you can do some tests if you use a lot of objects, but on small number of objects difference is negligible, so it's more like a trade-off.
 You can pick either smaller code or full independence.

 Why "printf" and not "echo"?
-Echo has some side effects, such as replacing ends of line with spaces, for example, or interpreting some characters.
-Even though it might be useful to exploit this side effect in some cases, it can affect modified code and break it, and what we need is the exact file content.
+Echo has some side effects, such as replacing ends of lines with spaces, for example, or interpreting some characters.
+Even though it might be useful to exploit this side effect in some cases (like using double echo for string concatenation), it can affect modified code and break it, and what we need is the exact file content.

 ## Zero dependency constructor in bash 3